 The College has an active Arts Department and have previously presented their work at the Rockingham Sculpture by the Sea event.
-A weekly Drawing Club also encourages our budding young artists.

 The College provides activities and experiences beyond the classroom to encourage and support academic, social and personal development.
 Participating in camps and excursions gives students the opportunity to interact with their teachers and peers in a new environment that promotes resilience, self-esteem, responsibility, communication and social interaction while also providing academic experiences.
 These camps range from overnight stays to a three-day camp in Busselton.